danielflower/cricket-scorer/README.md

 * Versions `0.6.x` and lower returned `Optional` or `OptionalInt` in some places.
 These methods now return `null` and are annotated with `@javax.annotation.Nonnull`.
 * From `0.7.x` to `0.8.x` many unnecessary objects were removed from the API.
-For example, there are no longer team/line-up/player builders (you can supply your own objects, or use the `SimplePlayer` etc classes)
+For example, there are no longer team/line-up/player builders (you can supply your own objects, or use the `SimplePlayer` etc classes), and no more `Venue` and `Series` classes.